-(a) MCO 5100.19F
+- (a) MCO 5100.19F

-(b) MARFORPACO 5101.1A
+- (b) MARFORPACO 5101.1A

+(c) MARFORPACO 5100.2

-(c) DoDI 6055.04
+- (d) DoDI 6055.04

-(d) CMC WASHINGTON DC 101441Z JUL 09 (MARADMIN 0415/09)
+- (e) CMC WASHINGTON DC 101441Z JUL 09 (MARADMIN 0415/09) (f) CMC WASHINGTON DC 221257Z AUG 12 (MARADMIN 0465/12)

 - 1. Situation.
 Motor vehicle mishaps continue to be the leading cause of serious injuries and fatalities to our Marines and Sailors outside of combat which degrades our readiness.
 Engaged leadership at every level coupled with sound mitigation strategies will help to ensure a mindset for preparedness and roadway survival.
-In accordance with (IAW) the references, this Order focuses on clarifying guidance and addressing additional safety-related precautions regarding tactical, non-tactical and private motor vehicle operations. - 2.
-Cancellation.
-I MEFO 5101.1. - 3.
-Mission.
+In accordance with (IAW) the references, this Order focuses on clarifying guidance and addressing additional safety-related precautions regarding tactical, non-tactical and private motor vehicle operations.

+- 2. Cancellation.
+I MEFO 5101.1A

+- 3. Mission.
 To prevent motor vehicle related mishaps and the resulting injuries, fatalities and property damage through a comprehensive and dynamic traffic safety program that applies risk management and mitigation strategies in support of force preservation/optimization and operational readiness.